Rhys Magin: Early life

+AFL career

 Prior to round 16 Magin was elevated off the rookie list to replace the injured Jason Winderlich Magin made his AFL debut in round 19 against West Coast Eagles.

 Magin was delisted at the end of 2009.

+Post AFL

 Magin played with Essendon District Football League (EDFL) side Avondale Heights for the 2010 season with the club's new coach triple premiership player Chris Johnson.
 In 2015 he joined Kyneton Football Club in the Bendigo Football League.